defi-wonderland/canon-guard-docs/docs/concepts/canon-guards.md

 - Detached (no Safe guard): you do not call `setGuard`.
 Teams use Canon Guard to queue/approve/execute, but the Safe does not enforce it.
 If Canon Guard has a bug, you can stop using it with no impact on the Safe.
 This is useful for an initial trial while you validate procedures.
 - Attached (Safe guard set): you call `setGuard(CanonGuard)`.
 The Safe enforces “only Canon Guard may execute”.
 This closes bypasses and makes approvals uniformly onchain.
 Risk: a misconfiguration (wrong guard address, incompatible Safe version, or broken guard) can block execution until the guard is changed.

-Recommended rollout: start detached for a few weeks, verify builders/hubs and team workflow, then attach.
-Keep a rollback prepared (e.g., an action from `ChangeSafeGuardActionFactory`) to reset the guard if needed.
+A recommended rollout would be starting detached for a few weeks, verify builders/hubs and team workflow, then attach.
+Keep a rollback prepared (for example, an action from `ChangeSafeGuardActionFactory`) to reset the guard if needed.

-## In general terms, the flow is...

-1) Propose: put a transaction into the queue using an action builder.
-2) Approve: owners approve the exact transaction hash onchain.
-3) Execute: after the wait (and before expiry), execute through Canon Guard.

 ## Breakdown